-Numbered to 100 copies, the 1998-99 Fleer Tradition Playmakers Theatre Michael Jordan has a lot going for it.
-It's embossed and has some great gold holofoil shine.
+Limited to 100 copies, the 1998-99 Fleer Tradition Playmakers Theatre Michael Jordan has a lot going for it.
+It's embossed and has some great gold shine.
 Collectors should beware of versions that have neither embossing or serial numbers.
 These were likely in the Fleer archives when the company went out of business and the assets were sold off.

 The 1998-99 Hoops Slam Bams Michael Jordan is a strange beast.
 While it has some great photography, the overall design is among the busiest you'll ever find.
 Oh yeah, it's numbered to 100 copies so it commands attention whenever it pops up.

-Instead of numbering to 100 like the previous year, the 1998-99 Metal Universe Precious Metal Gems Michael Jordan has just 50 numbered copies.
-The parallel's immense popularity and the low numbering make this one of the ultimate Michael Jordan prizes.
+Instead of numbering to 100 like the previous year, the 1998-99 Metal Universe Precious Metal Gems Michael Jordan has just 50 copies.
+The parallel's immense popularity and the low numbering make this one of the ultimate Michael Jordan card prizes.

 Upper Deck staff have gotten some amazing exclusive cards over the years.
 Perhaps none are more beautiful than the 1999 Upper Deck Employee Game Jersey Michael Jordan.
-Numbered to 275, the card pictures Jordan making his first last shot.
+Numbered to 275, the card pictures Jordan making his original last shot.
 The card was produced just for staff and wasn't inserted in packs.